Frequently Asked Questions

 Do I need to prepare for EMDR sessions?

-Preparation is important.
-Practically speaking, avoid scheduling demanding activities immediately after sessions.
-Plan for potential emotional vulnerability or fatigue afterward—some clients feel energized, but many feel tired or emotionally sensitive.
-Staying hydrated, getting adequate sleep, and having comfort measures available (like favorite foods, supportive people, or comfort objects) can help.
-Some clients find journaling helpful between sessions, but others prefer not to focus on the material outside our time together.
-We'll develop a personalized self-care plan that fits your needs and circumstances.
+Preparation matters.
+Practically speaking, avoid scheduling demanding activities immediately after sessions and plan for potential emotional vulnerability or fatigue for a few days after session.
+Staying hydrated, getting adequate sleep, and having comfort measures available — favorite foods, supportive people, a comfort object — can help.
+Some clients find journaling helpful between sessions; others prefer not to focus on the material outside our time together.
+We'll develop a personalized self-care plan that fits your life.
+For intensives, preparation is more structured and built directly into the container — your prep sessions are part of the package, not an add-on.

 -